Redesigned : People Hover Card

 I presented this redesign to our partners to gather their feedback but size of the card came out of the box!

-While partners were happy about the re-organizing and actions, they were primarily concerned about the card's length.
+While partners were happy about the re-organizing and actions (& other things that I can't share yet), they were primarily concerned about the card's length.
 Since this component appears across all Workspace products, they worried about it consuming too much screen space, despite its importance.

 I was probably being too ambitious.
 Looking at how much space this new card was taking up, it was obvious they wouldn't accept it.